automotiveMastermind/condo/README.md

 ## Documentation

-For more information, please refer to the [official documentation](http://open.pulsebridge.com/condo).
+For more information, please refer to the [official documentation][docs-url].

 ## Copright and License